kh9sd/UniversalTuringMachine/README.md

 By default, new tape squares start with the 0th symbol.
 We keep a default_dict in the file just for your reference.

-It also contains `tape_array` and `cur_pos`, which can be set to get a custom starting tape. `tape_array` defines the order and characters on each square, and `cur_pos` tells which square the Turing Machine is currently located at, leftmost square is 0.
+It also contains `TAPE_ARRAY` and `CUR_POS`, which can be set to get a custom starting tape. `TAPE_ARRAY` defines the order and characters on each square, and `CUR_POS` tells which square the Turing Machine is currently located at, leftmost square is 0.

 So for example, if I wanted a tape